apache/trafficcontrol/traffic_ops/app/db/SQUASH.md

 1. In order to prepare database migrations for the next major release, in this case, ATC 148.0.0, migrations `1` and `3` should be collapsed into `create_tables.sql` and migrations `4` and `9` should remain in [`traffic_ops/app/db/migrations/`](https://github.com/apache/trafficcontrol/tree/master/traffic_ops/app/db/migrations/).

-2. * Note that `3` is the migration timestamp of the last up/down migration set.
-Find the definition for `LastSquashedMigrationTimestamp` in [`traffic_ops/app/db/admin.go`](https://github.com/apache/trafficcontrol/blob/master/traffic_ops/app/db/admin.go) and change it to `3`.
-   * After migrations from ATC 147.5.8 have been collapsed, the first migration version will be `4`.
+2. * After migrations from ATC 147.5.8 have been collapsed, the first migration version will be `4`.
 Find the definition for `FirstMigrationTimestamp` in [`traffic_ops/app/db/admin.go`](https://github.com/apache/trafficcontrol/blob/master/traffic_ops/app/db/admin.go) and change it to `4`.

 Past PRs that have collapsed the DB migrations:
 - https://github.com/apache/trafficcontrol/pull/6065